Salix-OS/blog.salixos.org/content/post/spam-in-the-forums.md

 blatantly post links to what they want to advertise (for some reason, usually that is shoes).
-But most of the times, what they do, is quite advanced; they go through older, legitimate posts, copy some, or all of the text in themi, and use that to create a new post.
+But most of the times, what they do, is quite advanced; they go through older, legitimate posts, copy some, or all of the text in them, and use that to create a new post.
 Most of the times, it looks like a perfectly legitimate post and there is no way to tell that it's actually spam.